Why Are My Plants Stretching?

 This can be seen when your seedlings are left on a windowsill, the reason this is happening is because plants can detect wavelengths and light intensity at all angles.
 The cells on the shaded side grow quicker, tilting the stem towards the direction of the light intensity.

 If the light intensity is directly above the plant then auxin will diffuse down the stem stimulating even growth.

 If only one side of plant is exposed to light, auxin diffuses away from the light causing the stem to bend.

 Shade Avoidance Response

-Plants depend on light for photosynthesis, and they have developed a system to detect competition from their neighbors to respond accordingly.
-Light reflected from neighboring plants is reduced in its far-red (R/FR) ratio.
+Plants depend on light for photosynthesis, and they have developed a system to detect competition from their neighbours to respond accordingly.
+Light reflected from neighbouring plants is reduced in its far-red (R/FR) ratio.
 The phytochrome (PHY) photoreceptors perceive low R/FR and trigger shade avoidance responses that allow plants to compete for light.

 The correct response to a specific light cue depends on the environment.
 Plants native to sunny environments are sensitive to foliar shade and show robust shade avoidance.
 Such changes in shade-avoidance response are adaptive and are due to heritable genetic differences.